python/cpython/Doc/library/optparse.rst

 "typed" actions
    actions that take a value from the command line and expect it to be of a certain type; or rather, a string that can be converted to a certain type.
-These options require a :attr:`type` attribute to the Option constructor.
+These options require a :attr:`!type` attribute to the Option constructor.

 These are overlapping sets: some default "store" actions are ``store``, ``store_const``, ``append``, and ``count``, while the default "typed" actions